CodeWithSharon/TemporalCTI/README.md

 - **Determinism:** every module that produces score ties uses an explicit secondary sort key (technique/group name, ascending) so results are reproducible across environments and reruns, not dependent on pandas/Python iteration order.
 - **Normalization:** composite scores use `min(x/N, 1.0)`-style caps anchored to real observed maxima in the dataset (e.g. 9-year span, 465 techniques), not arbitrary constants.
+- **Weight selection:** composite score weights (Adaptability Index, Evolution Score, Defence Gap Analysis) are heuristically assigned based on domain-reasoned signal priority, not fitted to a labeled ground-truth dataset — consistent with established practice in security scoring systems such as CVSS.
+A ±20% weight-perturbation sensitivity analysis on Adaptability Index (n=94 groups) and Defence Gap Analysis (n=465 techniques) confirmed resulting rankings are robust to reasonable variation in these weights (Spearman correlation ≥0.97, top-10 overlap ≥9/10 across all perturbations tested).
 - **Held-out validation:** Markov prediction is evaluated by training on data before 2024 and testing on 2024+ — the same protocol is applied identically to both baselines for a fair comparison.
+Improvements are reported in percentage points rather than relative percentages, since relative framing over a small baseline value can overstate practical significance.
 - **Mitigations are MITRE-native:** all mitigation mappings are extracted directly from MITRE's own `course-of-action` STIX objects and `mitigates` relationships, not a third-party framework.

 ---